 Generally speaking, we can classify sounds into happy good sounds, and not-so-happy bad sounds.
 We have listed the more common noises below and used this general classification to help you identify what they mean.

 Every piggy, of course, is different.
 So, it pays to keep a record of the noises and actions your little buddy uses to signal his pleasure or displeasure.

 A low soft purr usually indicates that your Guinea Pig is comfortable and happy.
 You will potentially hear this noise when stroking and petting your Guinea Pig.
 Generally speaking, this noise indicates that your Guinea pig is enjoying his time with you.

-Wheeking is a high pitched continual squeaking sound.
+Wheeking is a high-pitched continual squeaking sound.
 It is a sound commonly associated with anticipation and excitement.
 Guinea pigs have been known the use this high-pitched noise to gain attention from their owners, usually in anticipation of a snack or favorite treat.
-Guinea Pigs are quite clever, and will often use this sound more and more if they get a favourable response i.e a tasty treat everytime they wheek.
+Guinea Pigs are quite clever, and will often use this sound more and more if they get a favorable response i.e a tasty treat every time they wheek.
 So be careful not to encourage the sound too much if you enjoy the peace and quiet.

 Chutting sound like a series of short sharp noises in quick succession, which indicates your Guinea Pig is happy and comfortable.

 The endearing little noise is often associated with physical activity such as playing or exploring, so be sure to listen closely during activity and playtime.

 Video Credit: Bee Tee

 Guinea Pigs also have also developed a repertoire of noises to indicate unhappiness or displeasure.
 Just as it is important to understand what it is that makes your pet Guinea pig happy, it is also vitally important to understand when he is unhappy or even frightened so you can act quickly to reduce the discomfort or remove a threat.